jasb3110/COVIDPERU/README.md

-# COVIDPERU
-The COVIDPERU is project which have goal to analyze COVID´s data set on Peru.
-Before that whole information have downloaded Peruvian government´s source.

 # To clean and explore data set

 First, the data has a lot of error and/or discordance.
 Because it had cleared of mistakes and order it.
 So that, it showed a script in R how to edit and improve it.
 I show you  how to do it in this [link 1](https://github.com/jasb3110/COVIDPERU/blob/7cb479cecd532ddaa0008766fa7f0281f796b5d6/index.md).